 Cricket is another weather predictor with a scientific background.
 According to the Farmer’s Almanac, scientist Amos Dolbear’s paper “The Cricket as a Thermometer” revealed the association between the ambient temperature and the pace at which crickets chirp.

 When rain is ‘near’ or impending, low-pressure systems often occur and cause plant particles stuck at the bottom of a lake to rise.
-Microscopic creatures are distributed in the water as a result, providing food for little fish.
-The smaller fish, in turn, feed the larger fish.”
-When this occurs, many fish, including trout, increase their leaping activity.
+Microscopic creatures are distributed in the water.

 Butterflies and bees

-A low-pressure system, on the other hand, may have sent these tiny fliers looking for cover ahead of a storm.
-In case you were wondering, this is where all the honeybees go to hibernate over the winter.
+On the other hand, a low-pressure system may have sent these tiny fliers looking for cover ahead of a storm.
+If you were wondering, this is where all the honeybees go to hibernate over the winter.

 Black widows, on the other hand, are a reason for concern.
 These arachnids despise being outside in the cold, so be sure the house spider that’s taken up residence in the darkest areas of your home, such as your closet or basement, isn’t deadly.

 Elephants have better hearing than humans and can hear sounds that we can’t.
 Scientists believe that if an earthquake occurs, elephants may be able to hear it from a vast distance and feel the vibrations through their huge feet.

 This serves as a warning to the elephants that it is time to seek higher and safer terrain.